 For this month, be sure to also check out the January Produce Guide as well.
 Some of the produce for January will still be in season through February.
+And some of the March produce season items will be available in late February.
 In fact, as it reaches the end of its growing season, it may be priced even lower than it was at its peak as they try to sell the surplus!

 Of course, what produce is in season can vary by region, so I focused on the Southwest in my research.
 If you are on the east coast, it should still apply, but some things vary.
 I also included recipes you can make with this month’s produce, so hopefully, it helps inspire your weekly menu this month!

 Enjoy the last of winter produce with some vibrant, gorgeous looking fruits and vegetables!
 While the weather is still frigid outside, that doesn’t mean there aren’t a plethora of delicious produce items to choose from!
 I’ve included some of my top favorite produce items for February, as well as recipes for each one, so you can be inspired to eat healthfully this month.

 I just love carrots!
 Not only are they vibrant and pretty to look at, but they are the perfect veggie for almost any time of day and seem to go with just about everything.
 They taste great on their own, dipped in hummus, or even mixed into recipes!